KJHJason/Cultured-Downloader-CLI/README.md

                                       - safe: Restrict downloads to all ages artworks
                                       - all: Include both R-18 and all ages artworks
                                       Notes:
-                                      - You can only specify ONE rating mode per run!
-                                      - If you're using the "-pixiv_refresh_token" flag, only "all" is supported. (default "all")
-      --refresh_token string          Your Pixiv refresh token to use for the requests to Pixiv.
+                                      - If you're using the "--refresh_token" flag, only "all" is supported. (default "all") --refresh_token string          Your Pixiv refresh token to use for the requests to Pixiv.
-                                      If you're downloading from Pixiv, it is recommended to use this flag instead of the "-pixiv_session" flag as there will be significantly lesser API calls to Pixiv.
+                                      If you're downloading from Pixiv, it is recommended to use this flag instead of the "--session" flag as there will be significantly lesser API calls to Pixiv.
-                                      However, if you prefer more flexibility with your Pixiv downloads, you can use the "-pixiv_session" flag instead at the expense of longer API call time due to Pixiv's rate limiting.
+                                      However, if you prefer more flexibility with your Pixiv downloads, you can use the "--session" flag instead at the expense of longer API call time due to Pixiv's rate limiting.
-                                      Note that you can get your refresh token by running the program with the "-pixiv_start_oauth" flag.
+                                      Note that you can get your refresh token by running the program with the "--start_oauth" flag.
       --search_mode string            Search Mode Options:
                                       - s_tag: Match any post with SIMILAR tag name
                                       - s_tag_full: Match any post with the SAME tag name
-                                      - s_tc: Match any post related by its title or caption Note that you can only specify ONE search mode per run! (default "s_tag_full") --session string                Your PHPSESSID cookie value to use for the requests to Pixiv.
+                                      - s_tc: Match any post related by its title or caption (default "s_tag_full") --session string                Your PHPSESSID cookie value to use for the requests to Pixiv.
       --sort_order string             Download Order Options: date, popular, popular_male, popular_female
                                       Additionally, you can add the "_d" suffix for a descending order.
                                       Example: "popular_d"
                                       Note:
-                                      - If using the "-pixiv_refresh_token" flag, only "date", "date_d", "popular_d" are supported.
+                                      - If using the "--refresh_token" flag, only "date", "date_d", "popular_d" are supported.
                                       - Pixiv Premium is needed in order to search by popularity.
-Otherwise, Pixiv's API will default to "date_d".
+Otherwise, Pixiv's API will default to "date_d". (default "date_d")
-                                      - You can only specify ONE tag name per run!
-                                       (default "date_d")
       --start_oauth                   Whether to start the Pixiv OAuth process to get one's refresh token.
       --tag_name strings              Tag names to search for and download related artworks.
                                       For multiple tags, separate them with a comma.